andrefrsousa/andrefrsousa.github.io/privacy.md

 <br/>

 ## Cookies
-Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
-These are sent to your browser from the websites that you visit and are stored on your device's internal memory.
+Cookies are files with a small amount of data, which are often used as anonymous unique identifiers.
+They are sent to your browser from the websites you visit and stored in your device's internal memory.
-This Service does not use these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collect information and improve their services.
-You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
-If you choose to refuse our cookies, you may not be able to use some portions of this Service.
+This service does not explicitly use these "cookies".
+However, the application may use code from third parties and libraries that use "cookies" to collect information and improve their services.
+You have the ability to either accept or reject these cookies and know when a cookie is sent to your device.
+If you choose to decline our cookies, you may not be able to use some parts of this service.
 <br/>

 ## Service Providers